OSHA 10 Training: 2026 Complete Guide With State Rules

 OSHA 10 Hour Construction

-This is the most popular OSHA 10 training course by far.
+This is the most popular OSHA 10 training course.
 It’s designed specifically for the construction industry and focuses heavily on the “Fatal Four” hazards.
 Topics often include fall protection, electrical safety, scaffolding, and trenching safety.
 Many states and private contractors require this card for anyone working on a construction site.

 OSHA 10 Hour General Industry